-The mansion was once the home of George D. Pratt, son of Standard Oil magnate Charles Pratt.
-It was built in 1912, and later purchased by the Soviet Union in 1951.
+The mansion was built in 1912 and served as the home of George D. Pratt, son of Standard Oil magnate Charles Pratt.
+The Soviet Union purchased the mansion in 1951.
 It is now home to the Russian Delegation to the United Nations.

 Front of Killenworth Mansion

 When George Pratt decided to build Killenworth, he invited his architects to stay on the plot of land for a summer so that they could become familiar with the land.
-This gave the architects the invaluable opportunity of studying and understanding the advantages and limitations of the land.
+This gave the architects the invaluable opportunity of studying and understanding the areas advantages and limitations.

 View to House from Swimming Pool